 The Boquet Valley Central Schools operate as a closed campus.
-Once students arrive on campus it is expected by staff and parents that each student will remain on the campus until the end of the school day.
+Once students arrive on campus it is expected by staff and parents that each student will remain on the campus until the end of the school day, unless authorized by administration.